What is informal communication?

 There are countless forms of informal communication and as technology progresses these are increasing further.
 While your employees will be using these communication channels to share business critical updates and information, there’s a good chance that they’re also being used for more mundane information such as “whose turn is it to make the tea?”

-Conversations – whether in a corridor or on your way to the bus-stop after work, informal conversations are a big part of most workplaces.
+Whether in a corridor, during a coffee break, or on your way to the bus stop after work, casual conversations are a big part of workplace culture.
+They're a chance to check in, share updates, or just build rapport.

 How can informal communication benefit a business?